QuantiusBenignus/BlahST/API_TRANSCRIBE.md

 Aside from being useful for Linux systems that do not have the power to transcribe speech efficiently, this mode also shows speedup of local transcription on faster machines which run a whisper.cpp server on localhost.
 See below.

 ### Setup
-Speech is recorded on the local machine and sent over to a running instance of whisper.cpp [server](https://github.com/ggerganov/whisper.cpp/tree/master/examples/server), typically on the local network or at localhost.
+Speech is recorded on the local machine and sent via an API call, to a whisper.cpp [server](https://github.com/ggerganov/whisper.cpp/tree/master/examples/server), typically on the local network or at localhost (127.0.0.1).

-* To make the extension work in network transcription mode, one should use the **netwrsi** script.
+* To make BlahST work in network transcription mode, one should use the **netwrsi** script when setting up keyboard shortcuts for speech input.

 * **netwrsi** can be found in this repository and should be placed in $HOME/.local/bin.